MohamedAbdullahi2/Social-Network/README.md

 ## Walkthrough Video

-You can view a walkthrough video of the app [[HERE](https://drive.google.com/file/d/1Rsn2amqlWcJcaxw713FLKG1e0Lq-0JH-/view)] for more details on how to use the APIs.
+You can view a walkthrough video of the app [[HERE](https://drive.google.com/file/d/1Rsn2amqlWcJcaxw713FLKG1e0Lq-0JH-/view)].

-][
 ## Contributing
 Contributions are always welcome.
 If you find any bugs or have suggestions for improvements, feel free to create an issue or submit a pull request.